secondmind-labs/trieste/de-autoresearch/instructions.md

     - data.py: how training/test data was created
     - train.npz, test.npz: training/testing data produced by the previous script
     - train.py: training and testing on the data produced by the previous script
+    - <date>-<model>.tsv (if available), these are the results.tsv files of previous experiment runs, to understand what's been done
+    - the TPU vs GPU analysis files
+3. Analyse commits of previous experiment run branches de-autoresearch/<date>
-3. **Agree on a run tag** based on today's date (e.g. 18-05-2025).
+4**Agree on a run tag** based on today's date (e.g. 18-05-2025).
 The branch `de-autoresearch/<tag>` must not already exist
-4. **Create the branch**: `git checkout -b de-autoresearch/<tag>` from the current branch
+5. **Create the branch**: `git checkout -b de-autoresearch/<tag>` from the current branch
-4. **Initialise results**: create results.tsv with just the header row.
+6. **Initialise results**: create results.tsv with just the header row.
 The baseline will be recorded after the first run
-5. **Confirm and go**: Confirm you understand the aim of this experiment and that the set up looks good.
+7. **Confirm and go**: Confirm you understand the aim of this experiment and that the set up looks good.

 Once you get confirmation, kick off the experimentation.